awsdocs/aws-panorama-developer-guide/docs-source/applications-panoramasdk.md

     ...
 ```

-For an introduction to using the AWS Panorama Appliance Developer Kit for development, see [Using the AWS Panorama Appliance Developer Kit](gettingstarted-devkit.md)\.
+For an introduction to using the AWS Panorama Appliance Developer Kit for development, see [Using the developer kit](gettingstarted-devkit.md)\.

 **Topics**
 + [base](#applications-sdk-base)